 The downside?
 If you're struggling to hit the pace, there's no let up, as your rest times will be reduced.
 If that's you, you're probably on a training programme that's too advanced, so you should try an easier one.

-Total strokes is the total number of strokes you took during your session.
-This should be in the hundreds, or even thousands if you're swimming for longer (as a guide, in a 22-minute swim, we logged 559 strokes, all freestyle).
+Total strokes are the total number of strokes you took during your session.
+This should be in the hundreds, or even thousands if you're swimming for longer (as a guide, in a 22-minute swim we logged 559 strokes, all freestyle).

 Your average stroke rate is the average number of strokes you took per minute during the entire duration of your swim.
 So 25 strokes per minute is just under one every two seconds.
 Your maximum stroke rate is the most number of strokes you managed in a minute (in our case, 28).
 And your average strokes is given per length (we averaged 14 per length for this particular swim).

-The Apple Watch Series 2 and 3 smartwatches breaks down your average pace and your average strokes over a set distance, instead of over a time.
+The Apple Watch breaks down your average pace and your average strokes over a set distance, instead of over a time.
 You can see this per 100m, per 50m or per 25m.
 Most pools are 25m or 50m long, so you should easily be able to see your average strokes per length as well.

 The total number of calories you burned during a swim.
 Some trackers give you just the total burned, and some break it down into active calories (i.e. those you burned by actually swimming) and total calories (i.e. the total number you burned during the time, including resting calories, which you would've burned anyway even if you weren't moving).

 If you want decent heart rate data while swimming, you're better off with a heart rate monitor that straps around your chest.
-These sync with most popular fitness apps that include swimming data.
-There are alternatives to the chest strap on the way including the Scosche Rhythm24 armband, which promises to track heart rate in the pool.
-But for now, chest strap is definitely the way to go.
+These sync with the most popular fitness apps that include swimming data.